Discover more from Design Buddy

 If this problem were a puzzle piece, how might it fit into a larger picture?

-Sometimes the way to answer a problem isn’t to find the solution immediately but to reframe it.
+Sometimes the way to solve a problem isn’t to find the answer right away but to reframe it.

 Great writing as always!
 And thanks for the prompts, gonna be super useful!